kunalsmh/freddy/README.md

 - PLA - eSun Bone White, Elegoo Matte Beige
 - Profile - 0.12 Fine @BBL A1M

-<sub>You will either need a 3d printer or need to use a printing service for the assembly.
+<sub>3d printer is required for the assembly of this project.
 Eye mechanism is a modified version of Will Cogley's 3.2 design.</sub>